JiaqiZhao2004/The-Paintability-Game/README.md

 - **Testing:**
   - Playtest to ensure correct functionality of user inputs and game progress.
   - Validate that the graph rendering matches the provided adjacency matrices.

-## Diagram

-(Insert diagram here showcasing the interaction between the backend and frontend, as well as an example game graph)